-- The management of patients who have had an ischaemic stroke (stroke caused by blockage of a blood vessel in the brain) not associated with atrial fibrillation (irregular heartbeat), usually in combination with other drugs.
+- The management of patients who have had an ischaemic stroke (stroke caused by blockage of a blood vessel in the brain) is not associated with atrial fibrillation (irregular heartbeat), usually combined with other drugs.

 - prevention of clot formation following by-pass surgery